Municipal Climate Learning Group

 What does the MCLG offer?

-Information sessions: Gain access to CCC information sessions, held periodically over the three-year program, offering insights into climate programs and resources.
+Information sessions: Gain access to information sessions, held periodically by the Community Climate Capacity team over the three-year program, offering insights into climate programs and resources.

-CCC Summit access: MCLG participants will have priority access to tickets for the annual CCC Summit, a key event for learning, celebrating successes and setting future goals.
+Summit access: MCLG participants will have priority access to tickets for the annual Community Climate Capacity Summit, a key event for learning, celebrating successes and setting future goals.

 Join the Municipal Climate Learning Group (MCLG)